Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

-On the contrary, our proposed approach successfully retains promising AUC scores above 97\% for both seen and unseen face swapping manipulations at both resolutions.
+Contrarily, our proposed approach successfully retains promising AUC scores above $90\%$ at both resolutions for both seen and unseen face swapping manipulations except for REFace.
 This implies that the matching rates between $m_s$ and $m_\textrm{rec}$ for images after common manipulations (real) are consistently higher than those for images after face swapping manipulations (fake).
-In other words, our identity perceptual watermarking framework not only robustly survives via image manipulations, but favorably distinguishes real and fake samples with respect to the changes in facial identities.
-As a result, for a mixture of all four manipulations including three unseen ones, our approach retains satisfactory detection performance at 98.66\% and 98.97\% at $128 \times 128$ and $256 \times 256$ resolutions, respectively, demonstrating superior generalization ability.
+In other words, our identity perceptual watermarking framework not only robustly survives image manipulations, but also favorably distinguishes real and fake samples with respect to the changes in facial identities.
+Meanwhile, REFace has brought the most challenges to our watermarks, although the watermark robustness is proved to be good in Table~II and Table~III ($94.61\%$ and $94.83\%$).
+This reflects the potential doubt that REFace generates faces that still contain similar identities as the original ones, making higher similarity between $m_s$ and $m_\textrm{rec}$\footnote{Since this refers to unsatisfactory face swapping performance, there is no route to improve the proposed watermarks accordingly.}.
+As a result, for a mixture of all eight Deepfake models, including seven unseen ones, our approach retains satisfactory detection performance at $95.39\%$ and $97.57\%$ at $128 \times 128$ and $256 \times 256$ resolutions, respectively, against both GAN-based and diffusion-based Deepfake face swapping models, demonstrating superior generalization ability.